carpentries/instructor-training/_episodes/04-expertise.md

 * jump directly from a problem to its solution because there is a direct link between the two in their mind.
 Where a competent practitioner would have to reason
-"A therefore B therefore C therefore D therefore E", the expert can go from A to E in a single step ("A therefore E").
+"A therefore B therefore C therefore F", the expert can go from A to F in a single step ("A therefore F").

 We will expand on some of these below and how they can manifest in the way you teach.